Contents

 Mercia’s investment team has an established track record delivering returns for shareholders across both private and public sector mandates.
 Over the years the VCT team has started to build an enviable track record making it one of the most promising VCT teams in the country.

-“The average uplift ratio is 2.29x (Exit Multiple / Unrealised Multiple); where a ratio of above 1.00 means the VCT’s exit performance has been stronger than its unrealised performance.
-This is the highest uplift ratio achieved of all of the VCTs reviewed this year.”
+“This is reinforced by the fact that this strong performance comes principally from exits as well as unrealised NAV growth.
+The average uplift ratio is 2.28x (5-year Exit Multiple / 5-year Unrealised Multiple); where a ratio of above 1.00 means the VCT’s exit performance has been stronger than its unrealised performance.”